 Meet Mrs. Bartelt

-It is my goal to expose my students to a wide variety of musical styles, techniques, history, and more–giving them a cache of experiences that will provide a solid foundation for whatever their music future holds.
-In addition, as a teacher in a Christian School that is part of our church’s ministry, I have the joy of teaching children about worshiping our Lord through music, and intentionally teach and utilize hymns and songs that are a part of Immanuel’s corporate worship services.
-I wonder if God smiles bigger when he hears His children loudly singing praises from the pew.
-(I know I do!
-It’s one of the best parts of my job here at Immanuel.)
-I also have the pleasure of working with and seeing students I’ve taught through the years use their developing musical talents to His glory in Immanuel’s worship services as they sing, play instruments, and more.
+It is my goal to provide a variety of musical experiences that build a solid foundation for whatever a student's music future holds.
+Here at Immanuel I have the joy of sharing about worshiping our Lord through music, and intentionally teach and utilize hymns and songs that are used in chapel and corporate church worship services.
+I've often wondered if God smiles bigger when he hears His children loudly singing praises from the pew.
+I know I do!
+It’s one of the best parts of my job.
+Another blessing is seeing students I’ve taught through the years use their developing musical talents to His glory in worship services and other places as they sing, play instruments beyond their years in our school.

 Helpful Links & Resources from the Teacher